jslaker/railcore.config.GTR/README.md

 Klipper printer.cfg config for Railcore II 300ZL using a BigTreeTech GTR as MCU

-Printer hardware setup that deviates from a standard kit, you will need to adjust these values as appropriate for your printer:
+Printer hardware that deviates from a standard kit - you will need to adjust these values as appropriate for your printer:
 * Slice Mosquito Hotend
 * [5150 Blower Duct for Mosquito](https://www.thingiverse.com/thing:4575325)
 * Hotend is configured for a thermocouple rather than a thermistor